matteototaro/jtWebsite/content/posts/barcelona.en.md

           <h3 style="text-align:center">
             <code>{{< typeit >}} Inside of the Sagrada Familia {{< /typeit >}}</code></h3>
       </div>
-      <p>I hope this digital guide has been clear enough.
+      <p>I hope this digital guide has been clear enough for you.
 Lately I've tried to find new alternative methods to publish the photos I take, but the truth is that they were all temporary solutions for my special needs.
 At the bottom there's a general summary that I published in a single post on <a href="https://www.instagram.com/p/B7igrvAoDsW/"> Instagram </a>.
 Looking at the post you immediately understand the obvious reason why I opened this website.</p><br>
          <div class="row">
                 <div class="column2">
                   <img class="lazyload blur-up" style="width:100%;height:auto"